Last updated: 03/08/2022 13:32

 - are on a pre-sessional course that is less than 24 weeks duration.

-Erasmus+ students at Cardiff University for 24 weeks or less will need to manually request their council tax exemption letter (see the Erasmus+ student section of this page).
+Erasmus+ and international exchange students at Cardiff University for 24 weeks or less will need to manually request their council tax exemption letter (see the Erasmus+ international exchange student section of this page).

 Council tax exemption certificate